About the Alzheimer Society of Saskatchewan

 Help for Today.
 Hope for Tomorrow...®

 The Alzheimer Society of Saskatchewan is the province's leading dementia care and research charity.
-With offices in Regina and Saskatoon, we offer Help for Today through our programs and services for people living with dementia and Hope for Tomorrow by funding research to find the cause and the cure.
+With six Resource Centres located throughout the province, we offer Help for Today through our programs and services for people living with dementia, and Hope for Tomorrow by funding research to find the cause and the cure.

 Since 1982, we've been dedicated to providing help for people with Alzheimer's disease and other dementias and their caregivers.
 That help is delivered in many ways.